George H. Sharpe: Federal service and New York Republican Party politics

-After the war, Sharpe returned to his career in the law in New York and the pursuit of his interests in politics.
+After the war, Sharpe returned to his career in law in New York and the pursuit of his interests in politics.
 In 1867, however, based on his knowledge of Sharpe's service as an intelligence officer, Secretary of State William H. Seward, asked Sharpe to become a special agent of the U.S. State Department and go to Europe to locate and investigate Americans who might have been involved in the assassination of President Abraham Lincoln.
 Seward was particularly interested in finding John Surratt, whose mother Mary Surratt had been hanged as one of the assassination conspirators, as well as former Confederate Secretary of State Judah P. Benjamin.
 Sharpe found no evidence of either's participation in the conspiracy.
 Surratt was brought back to the United States and put on trial in a civilian court.
 The trial ended with a hung jury and Surratt was freed and not tried again.

 In 1868, with his growing involvement in New York Republican politics and his relationship with Ulysses Grant from the war, Sharpe became a delegate to the 1868 Republican national convention and campaigned for Grant's nomination for the presidency and then for his election in November.
 In September 1869, Sharpe was appointed to the Central Committee of the Republican Party of New York and in 1873 he was appointed to the party executive committee.
 In 1870, President Grant appointed Sharpe United States Marshal for the Southern District of New York as part of Grant's plan to break the Tweed Ring’s hold on the government of New York City.
 Sharpe oversaw the census that demonstrated that the Democratic victories in the 1868 elections had been due to fraud—a form of ballot box stuffing.
 He and his marshals also oversaw voter registration and the conduct of elections until Sharpe left the post in 1873.

 In 1873, Grant appointed Sharpe Surveyor of the Port of New York, under Collector of Customs Chester A. Arthur.
 At the time, the New York Custom House was the single largest source of revenue for the federal government.
 It was the practice of the day for the party in power to appoint the officers and employees of the Custom House and for them in turn to make contributions to the party.
 Sharpe conducted his duties accordingly, although he and Arthur did not dismiss any employees for failure to contribute and Sharpe ran the Surveyor's Office efficiently.
 By 1877, however, attitudes toward the civil service and political patronage had shifted and President Rutherford Hayes asked Arthur and his principal subordinates, Surveyor Sharpe and Naval Officer Alonzo B. Cornell to resign.
 They refused and Hayes removed them from office the next year.